 News | Featured Article

-Adler University President Raymond E. Crossman, Ph.D., addresses the importance of continuing the anti-racist conversations and actions the recent directive is trying to stifle, in a message to students, faculty, and staff.
+Adler University President Raymond E. Crossman, Ph.D., addresses the recent killing of Adam Toledo and the need to act against systemic racism and police brutality, in a message to students, faculty, and staff.

 The Center for Diversity and Inclusion and Academic Affairs selected Erica Wade-Ball, Ph.D., to serve as the University’s inaugural Diversity Faculty Fellow.
 The program provides faculty members with opportunities to develop and implement strategies and initiatives that improve the success of minoritized students, faculty, and staff.

 Adler University’s Emergency Response Scholarship Fund has provided grants totaling nearly $1 million to support students experiencing financial hardships during the COVID-19 pandemic.

 Adler University has joined the American Council on Education and nearly 1,200 other institutions across the U.S. to support the federal Pell Grant program and to call for doubling the maximum award in a letter to Congress.

 Adler University plans to return to the Chicago and Vancouver campuses for in-person instruction for fall 2021.
 This decision was made after careful consideration and with input from the University community and public health guidance.